On the Galois structure of units in totally real $p$-rational number fields: The arithmetic properties of totally real -rational number fields

-By Chebotarev's density theorem, Theorem \ref{p-rational p-extensions} gives us infinitely many towers of $p$-rational $p$-extensions of a number field $F$ as soon as $F$ is known to be $p$-rational.
-If $F$ is $p$-rational and $\Sigma$ is primitive for $(F,p)$, then the group structure of $G_{F,\Sigma}$ is well known by a theorem of Movahhedi.
-We state his theorem for the case when $F$ is totally real.
+Moreover, when \( F \) is \( p \)-rational and the set \( S \) is primitive for the pair \( (F, p) \), the structure of the Galois group \( G_S(F) \) is well understood, thanks to a theorem of Movahhedi.
+We state Movahhedi’s theorem below in the case where \( F \) is totally real.

 \begin{prop}(\cite[Thm.
 3.3]{Mova-Do}) Let $F$ be a totally real $p$-rational number field.
-Let $\mathfrak{q}$ be a non-$p$-adic prime of $F$ such that $\Sigma_{p} \cup \{\mathfrak{q}\}$ is primitive for $(F,p)$.
-Then, $G_{F, \Sigma_{p} \cup \{\mathfrak{q}\}}$ is the Demu\v{s}kin group of rank $2$ with minimal presentation
+Let $\mathfrak{q}$ be a non-$p$-adic prime of $F$ such that $S=S_{p} \cup \{\mathfrak{q}\}$ is primitive for $(F,p)$.
+Then, $G_{S}(F)$ is the Demu\v{s}kin group of rank $2$ with minimal presentation